This PDF is the current document as it appeared on Public Inspection on 06/26/2017 at 08:45 am.

-The Coast Guard will enforce a safety zone for the Sea World Fireworks on the waters of Mission Bay, CA on specific evenings from Memorial Day to Labor Day in 2017.
-This safety zone is necessary to provide for the safety of the participants, spectators, official vessels of the events, and general users of the waterway.
-Our regulation for the Southern California annual fireworks for the San Diego Captain of the Port Zone identifies the regulated area for the events.
+The Coast Guard will enforce the safety zone for the Coronado Glorietta Bay Fourth of July Fireworks on the waters of Glorietta Bay, CA on Tuesday, July 4, 2017.
+The safety zone is necessary to provide for the safety of the participants, spectators, official Start Printed Page 29003vessels of the event, and general users of the waterway.
+Our regulation for the Southern California Annual Firework Events for the San Diego Captain of the Port Zone identifies the regulated area for this event.
 During the enforcement period, no spectators shall anchor, block, loiter in, or impede the transit of official patrol vessels in the regulated area without the approval of the Captain of the Port, or his designated representative.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this publication, call or email Lieutenant Robert Cole, Waterways Management, U.S. Coast Guard Sector San Diego, CA; telephone 619-278-7656, email D11MarineEventsSD@uscg.mil.End Further Info End Preamble Start Supplemental Information